MoHe99/weather-application/README.md

 | `make format`            | Run the rome formatter                                          |

 > [!IMPORTANT]
-> This project serves showcase project and was part of my Bachelor's degree.
+> This project serves as a showcase project and was part of my Bachelor's degree.
 It's not aimed at wide distribution or commercial use.
 Feedback, and suggestions are welcome.